|

 occupying a house for the first time).

-worship of gods such as Pan or Faunus to ensure fertility and purification of
+gods such as Pan or Faunus to ensure fertility and purification of the land.

-the land.
-This often involved sacrifice of a goat the blood of which was
+This often involved sacrifice of a goat the blood of which was smeared on the

-smeared on the foreheads of young boys who would also parade around the
+foreheads of young boys who would also parade around the boundaries and

-boundaries and whipped, walls or trees with sticks as well as any bystanders
+whipped, walls or trees with sticks as well as any bystanders foolish enough

-gods such as Frigga, Freya and Eostre goddess of Spring and became incorporated
+as Frigga, Freya and Eostre goddess of Spring and became incorporated within

-Saxon charters and the royal and baronial charters of the later medieval
+charters and the royal and baronial charters of the later medieval period.

-period.
-Being legal documents that recorded rights over property and people,
+Being legal documents that recorded rights over property and people, the

 would define the extent of their territory and ensure corrections or repairs